robotframework/robotframework/doc/userguide/src/SupportingTools/Libdoc.rst

                            `defined in the source code`__.
   -P, --pythonpath <path>  Additional locations where to search for libraries
                            and resources similarly as when `running tests`__.
+  --quiet                  Do not print the path of the generated output file
+                           to the console.
+New in Robot Framework 4.0.
   -h, --help               Prints this help.

 __ `Library version`_